Strategic land and planning

 Planning and engagement

 We have also asked local school children and youth groups what playground facilities they would like.
 Some of the suggestions we received were incorporated into the design and equipment within the first playground to be built, which opened in the summer of 2012.
-A second playground is currently being constructed at Great Western Park and we are consulting with the local community on the provision of a new skate park.
+A further two playgrounds have been constructed at Great Western Park and these opened to the public during the summer of 2016.
+We have also consulted with the local community on the provision of a new skate park.

-The development is being built in partnership with two other private developers, with a fourth set to join the consortium early in 2015.
+The development is being built in partnership with four other private housing developers and a commercial developer.
 We are the consortium leader and control over 90% of the land, with two Taylor Wimpey Sales Information Centres open at the development.
-At an early stage we put in place a single brand for Great Western Park to ensure we both use the same sales-and-marketing approach with co-ordinating signage, brochures and other marketing materials.
+At an early stage we put in place a single brand for Great Western Park to ensure we all use the same sales and marketing approach with co-ordinating signage, brochures and other marketing materials.
 Regular meetings are held to ensure that we continue to work together effectively.
 We have also worked with the Homes and Communities Agency (HCA) to secure Direct Grant funding for the affordable homes on phase 1.
-By November 2014 a total of 800 homes had been built.
+By May 2016, over 1,300 homes had been built and occupied.

 If you would like to find out about the homes that are currently for sale at Great Western Park, please click here